AIR-FRAME/events.js/README.md

 # EXAMPLE of Events.js

 ## Trigger events from one component to another component
-## Ultralight, just 5 lines of code
+## Ultra-light code, 200 Bytes, just 5 lines of code

 ## TRIGGERRING FROM COMPONENT A